Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Introduction and related work

 To conclude, we consider the \emph{suffix selection} problem: to return the $i$-th lexicographically smallest suffix.
-It is known that this problem can be solved in optimal $\bigO(n)$ time and $\bigO(n)$ words of space on top of the string~\cite{franceschini2007optimal}.
+In the read-only model, it is known that this problem can be solved in optimal $\bigO(n)$ time and in $\bigO(n)$ words of space on top of the string~\cite{franceschini2007optimal} drawn from an arbitrary ordered alphabet.
 Considering that the output consists of only one position, this solution is far from being space-efficient.
-In this paper, we present the first in-place solution for the suffix selection problem that runs in sub-quadratic time.
-The result is reported in Theorem \ref{th:suf sel}.
+We present the first Monte Carlo in-place solution for the suffix selection problem in the restore model that runs in sub-quadratic time.
+On alphabets of size $n^{O(1)}$, our algorithm runs in $O(n\log^4 n)$ worst-case time and returns the correct result with high probability.

-The work described in this paper is an extension of the data structure presented in~\cite{prezzaSparse} for supporting substring-equality queries within $n\lceil \log\sigma \rceil + \Theta(\log n)$ bits of space.
-We generalize this result to any alphabet size $\sigma$ (the strategy~\cite{prezzaSparse} converts $S$ to a binary string before building the data structure).
+The work described in this paper is an extension of the data structure presented in~\cite{prezzaSparse} for supporting substring equality queries within $n\lceil \log\sigma \rceil + \Theta(\log n)$ bits of space.
+We generalize the space-optimality of this result to alphabet sizes not being necessarily a power of two.
 As an immediate result of this generalization, we can abstract from the input representation and present our result as a string transformation.
-A second benefit of generalizing to any alphabet size is that we are able to reduce the space of the structure described in~\cite{prezzaSparse} to $n \log\sigma + \Theta(\log n)$ bits, therefore matching the information-theoretic lower bound for representing the underlying string with a prefix-free encoding.
+With respect to~\cite{prezzaSparse}, we also improve the running times of our in-place algorithms to sublinear for small enough input suffix sets and present efficient Las Vegas algorithms in the sparse setting.